NichtJens/linchat/README.md

 However, ncurses knows only 8 colors (one of which is equal to the background color), hence after 7 users the colors will repeat.

+---

+## Another new feature: Weird character support

+Wide characters (like Ç, Ñ, or õ) are now converted to the most similar ASCII character (C, N, and o, respectively) or (for e.g. German umlauts: Ä, Ö, Ü, ä, ö, ü) replaced by a string of two ASCII letters (Ae, Oe, Ue, ae, oe, ue, respectively).

+For the full mapping see [here](fakewchars.cpp).